 My first performance review came 16 years after I joined the workforce.
 I started my career at a small Wall Street firm and we had daily reviews — measured in gains and losses.
 There was simply no need to sit down and discuss anyone’s performance.

-Bettina Deynes, Vice President of HR at SHRM, the world’s largest HR professional society, said, “Unfortunately, many times this is the only recourse for employees who feel that they have exhausted every avenue for fair and equitable treatment relating to performance evaluation to no avail.
+How do you deal with an unfair appraisal?
+Bettina Deynes, vice president of HR at SHRM, the world’s largest HR professional society, said, “Unfortunately, many times this is the only recourse for employees who feel that they have exhausted every avenue for fair and equitable treatment relating to performance evaluation to no avail.
 The recognition that an unfair environment is not likely to change leaves little hope, and a job search for an enterprise that clearly values the contributions of employees is sometimes a conscientious and dedicated employee’s only option.”

 Yes, you should start looking for another job.
 How can you improve your odds that the next job will be fulfilling and fair?

-In nearly every job interview scenario, you will meet with someone from recruiting or human resources.
+In nearly every job interview scenario, you'll meet with someone from recruiting or human resources.
 Even if it's a screener interview, use the time to your advantage and ask questions about their expertise.
 The way a company tackles performance management can tell you how they value their employees.

 There are basically three examples of performance management being practiced by organizations today, Deynes explained.